Getting started with Amazon App Mesh and Amazon ECS - Amazon App Mesh

 You have the following requirements:

-• You want to send 75 percent of the traffic from serviceA to serviceB and 25 percent of the traffic to serviceBv2 to validate that serviceBv2 is bug free before you send 100 percent of the traffic from serviceA to it.
+• You want to send 75 percent of the traffic from serviceA to serviceB and 25 percent of the traffic to serviceBv2 first.
+By only sending 25 percent to serviceBv2, you can validate that it's bug free before you send 100 percent of the traffic from serviceA.

 • You want to be able to easily adjust the traffic weighting so that 100 percent of the traffic goes to serviceBv2 once it is proven to be reliable.
 Once all traffic is being sent to serviceBv2, you want to discontinue serviceB.